 2021 ADP: 346.87

-With the blockbuster deal sending Francisco Lindor to the Mets, newcomer Amed Rosario – part of the return package in the trade – likely takes over both of Lindor’s spots as both the starting shortstop and leadoff man (although it’s certainly possible that Rosario and Giménez could flip-flop at 2B/SS).
+With the blockbuster deal sending Francisco Lindor to the Mets, newcomer Amed Rosario – part of the return package in the trade – tentatively takes over both of Lindor’s spots as both the starting shortstop and leadoff man (although it’s certainly possible that Rosario could be traded again or even moved to the outfield as well, to make room for infielder Andrés Giménez now that the team re-signed César Hernández to play second base).
 Over his short career, Rosario has established himself as something of a second-half performer.
 During his breakout in 2019, he hit .319 in the second half with a 114 wRC+.
 And while the gap in performance wasn’t as stark in 2018 – when he hit just .268 over the latter half of the season – he did steal 18 bases over the final few months that year.
 It’s possible the shortened season didn’t give Rosario enough time to find his groove in 2020, but no matter how you slice it, it was a huge letdown of a season for him.
 Not only did he fail to muster even a single stolen base – arguably his strongest area of production for fantasy purposes – but his already poor plate discipline took a nosedive, as he drew just four walks all year.
 He’ll be just 25-years-old heading into 2021, and still in possession of the tools that previously made him a top prospect in New York.
 With the change of scenery in Cleveland, Rosario will be given a fresh start and a chance to prove that he can reach his ceiling, which is likely that of a .275 hitter who could chip in 15 homers and 25 stolen bases.

 Jose Ramirez (Third Base)

 2020: 45 R, 17 HR, 46 RBI, 10 SB, .292/.386/.607 | 3B #1

 2021 ADP: 8.65 (3B #1)